AtulArya4990/AtulArya_Langsmith_MAT496/README.md

           Using the "pull_prompt", i used this teacher prompt and asked the question to it. i asked 3 questions of my choice about different subjects.
            <img width="1479" height="839" alt="image" src="https://github.com/user-attachments/assets/7f3d6724-e45d-47ce-a0ed-55891fe216aa" />
+           earlier when we pulled the prompt we did not include the model but now we will include it.